Dates for the 2024 Summer Workshop

 • The price includes a workshop t-shirt.

-• Parents may register for $50 each (see Parent and Siblings section).
+• Parents may register for $50 each (see Parents and Siblings section).

-• Siblings (non-students under 13) attend FREE, if accompanying a registered parent.
+• Siblings (non-students under 13) attend FREE, if accompanying registered parent.

 • Siblings 13 or older must register as students.